JasonEtco/jasonet.co/posts/on-spike-work.md

 If you're the person that fully understands how to build a feature, the best way you can communicate that to your team is by showing them the pieces one-by-one.
 Ask them to review individual parts, and have the "look it works" spike work available for even more context.

-For example, lets take GitHub's new [Starred Repository Lists feature](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#organizing-starred-repositories-with-lists).
+For example, let's take GitHub's new [Starred Repository Lists feature](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars#organizing-starred-repositories-with-lists).
 There are three distinct parts to shipping a feature like that:

 * Database changes - adding a new table to store lists
 * Backend changes - API endpoints, model changes, tests, etc.